 |A lovely vegetable garden (from Fafard).|

-Last week I described the All American Selections 2017 flowering plant picks of the year, so this week it is time to talk about vegetables.
+Last week I described the All America Selections 2017 flowering plant picks of the year, so this week it is time to talk about vegetables.
 I have already put a few seeds in the ground, but will wait a bit longer before buying seedlings, just in case our Georgia climate has one more nasty spell waiting to spring upon us!
 If I am lucky I may be able to find some of the AAS selections to try.
 Let's take a look at the options:

 1) Pole Bean 'Seychelles' - vigorous, high-yielding vines with flavorful, long, straight, stringless pods; can be grown in pots.